ccorbin17/vendor/README.md

 conda install -c conda-forge yarn

 ```
 You can use run to view the latest version of the inventory table.
-It will open in localhost:3000/.
+Enter the directory inventory-table and run the command below.
+It will open in http://localhost:3000/.
 ```bash
 yarn start
 ```